- When can I make an appointment to the Purdue University Veterinary Hospital?

 It is our intent that you will be well served and that your animal will receive the best care in the most humane and compassionate way.
 Our staff members are competent and caring professionals who are committed to high quality standards.
 If you have questions, feel free to bring them to the student or clinician on the case or, if needed, contact the Hospital Director or Hospital Administrator at 765-494-7235.

-Small Animal Hospital: Operates on a referral basis only.
+Purdue University Small Animal Hospital: Operates on a referral basis only.
 You can make an appointment once we have received a referral from your regular veterinarian.
-The client phone line of the Small Animal Hospital (SAH) is 765-494-1107, 8:00 a.m. - 5:00 p.m., Monday - Friday EST.
+The client phone line of the Purdue University Small Animal Hospital is 765-494-1107, 8:00 a.m. - 5:00 p.m., Monday - Friday EST.

-However, if you live in Tippecanoe County, Indiana or are an employee of Purdue University, West Lafayette campus and want the VTH to be the primary care veterinarian for your pet, you can make an appointment directly with our Small Animal Community Practice section without a referral.
+However, if you live in Tippecanoe County, Indiana or are an employee of Purdue University, West Lafayette campus and want the Veterinary Hospital to be the primary care veterinarian for your pet, you can make an appointment directly with our Small Animal Primary Care section without a referral.
 Contact us at 765-494-1107.

 A receptionist will greet you and ask you to complete and sign a Client Information Service Agreement.
 You will be asked for your vehicle license plate number for parking purposes.
 You will be seated in the lobby with your pet until the veterinary student calls you to the exam room.